Manush19/NAVanalysis/README.md

 # NAVanalysis
-Extensions to NAV analysis based on the original paper/work/code: 2204.03762
+Extensions to NAV analysis based on the original paper/work/code: arXiv 2204.03762